Tenancy deposits (tenants)

 If you don't reply, your share of the deposit will stay in the scheme and the landlord will get the share they requested.

 At the end of a tenancy, a landlord and tenant should always try to agree on any deductions from a tenant's deposit.
 If agreements can't be reached, the schemes offer a free dispute resolution service where an independent adjudicator looks at evidence from both tenant and landlord within specified timescales.
+If the tenant or landlord are still unhappy with the decision of the adjudicator, they can seek legal advice.

 Making a decision